Andrew Carnegie Fellows

 • Prospectus (3 pages maximum, minimum 12-point font size, double-spaced): Prepared by the nominee, the prospectus should describe the project, including a projected work plan and approximate time frame.

-• Nomination Letter from Director, Chair: For the purposes of the internal competition, the letter should be from a dean, director or chair and include a brief description of the candidate’s accomplishments, potential and describe how the nominee’s contributions will help in understanding how and why our society has become so polarized and what we can do to strengthen the forces of cohesion in American society.
+• Dean, Director, Chair Nomination Letter: For the purposes of the internal competition, the letter should be from a dean, director or chair and include a brief description of the candidate’s accomplishments and the research proposal’s potential to address political polarization in the United States.
 Self-nominations are not allowed.

 • Nominee’s CV (1 page maximum): The CV should be in bulleted list form; no narrative.